dbmcclain/Lisp-Actors/Actors/background.md

 This Actors project was an outgrowth of earlier work, called Butterfly, whose aim was to control various pieces of laboratory gear for making precision frequency measurements between 1-30 MHz.
-It is laboratory distributed computing with realtime instrumentation control, data acquisition, and data reduction.
+It is laboratory distributed computing with realtime instrument control, data acquisition, and data reduction.

 Common Lisp is the glue that binds all of these together, better than